The Best Science Fiction of the Year 12: Awards

-The anthology placed first in the 1984 Locus Poll Award for Best Anthology.
+The anthology placed first in the 1984 Locus Award for Best Anthology.

 "The Pope of the Chimps" was nominated for the 1982 Nebula Award for Best Short Story and placed twelfth in the 1983 Locus Poll Award for Best Novelette.

 "Swarm" was nominated for the 1982 Nebula Award for Best Novelette and the 1983 Hugo Award for Best Novelette, and placed sixth in the 1983 Locus Poll Award for Best Novelette.

 "Souls" was nominated for the 1982 Nebula Award for Best Novella, won the 1983 Hugo Award for Best Novella and the 1983 SF Chronicle Award for Best Novella, and placed first in the 1983 Locus Poll Award for Best Novella.

 "Burning Chrome" was nominated for the 1982 Nebula Award for Best Novelette and placed seventeenth in the 1983 Locus Poll Award for Best Novelette.

 "Farmer on the Dole" placed sixteenth in the 1983 Locus Poll Award for Best Novelette.

 "Meet Me At Apogee" placed twenty-seventh in the 1983 Locus Poll Award for Best Short Story.

 "Sur" was nominated for the 1983 Hugo Award for Best Short Story and placed first in the 1983 Locus Poll Award for Best Short Story.

 "Understanding Human Behavior" was nominated for the 1982 Nebula Award for Best Novelette and placed tenth in the 1983 Locus Poll Award for Best Novelette.

 "Relativistic Effects" placed nineteenth in the 1983 Locus Poll Award for Best Novelette.

 "Fire Watch" won the 1982 Nebula Award for Best Novelette, the 1983 Hugo Award for Best Novelette, and the 1983 SF Chronicle Award for Best Novelette, was nominated for the 1983 Balrog Award for Best Short Fiction, and placed fourth in the 1983 Locus Poll Award for Best Novelette.